ozfortress/ozfortress_docs/docs/support/landing.md

 !!! warning "ozfortress account required"
     You will need to have an ozfortress.com account and be signed in to make a submission.

-Anti-Cheat tickets are currently not open via our Discord, so you will need to make a thread on ozfortress.com using the link above.

-!!! abstract "Please Note"
-    Your submission can only be seen by the General Head Administrator, the Anti-Cheat Panel and yourself.

 #### Submission Template
 When submitting evidence, use this template: